Legislative violence: 29 May 2017

 During a contentious 2017 Texas House of Representatives session, a minor altercation was observed after Republican State Representative Matt Rinaldi was pushed and received personal death threats.
 The incident occurred after Rinaldi called U.S Immigration and Customs Enforcement when a large crowd of protesters, in opposition to the sanctuary cities ban, disrupted the legislative proceedings.
 Representative Poncho Nevárez, Democratic Party member, admitted to laying hands on Rinaldi amid the fierce debates, but no arrests were made by Texas DPS.

+6 January 2023

+In the midst of the lengthy 2023 House Speaker election, Representative Mike Rogers was restrained by Representative Richard Hudson when Rogers attempted to lunge at Representative Matt Gaetz.
+Gaetz, alongside other members of the Freedom Caucus, had blocked Kevin McCarthy's speakership bid for four days by nominating and voting for other representatives, which caused much tension in the House.
+This, in combination with Gaetz's attempt to obtain a subcommittee chairmanship in the House Armed Services Committee (which Rogers was chairman-elect of), precipitated the incident.

 Venezuela

 24 January 1848

-After almost two decades of continuous clashes, a brawl on 24 January 1848 at the headquarters of the Congress in Caracas between Conservatives and Liberals, leading to four deaths.
+After almost two decades of continuous clashes, a brawl broke out at the headquarters of the Congress in Caracas between Conservatives and Liberals, leading to four deaths.

 10 February 2011

 Deputy Alfonso Marquina protested the presence of a boisterous group of Chavistas in the audience.

 30 April 2013

 During a session of the National Assembly pro-government and opposition deputies got into a fight.
 The origin of the discussion had to do with the rejection by National Assembly president Diosdado Cabello to give members of the opposition a right to speak.